Serpentiel/arikawa-boilerplate/ATTRIBUTION.md

 # Attribution

-A special thank you to the people and projects that helped make go-cli possible.
+A special thank you to the people and projects that helped make arikawa-boilerplate possible.

 <!-- markdownlint-disable -->
 <details>